XdGoldenTigerOfficial/Ticket-Bot/README.md

 ## NOTICE

-Please eddit code b4 using it and try to use it for pursinal use only ty
+Please edit code before using it and try to use it for personal use only.
+Thank You

-### files missing on github fdor security reasons
+### files missing in github repo security reasons